 Other findings:

-Registration is not hard, but it isn’t easy either.
-This may be in part due to the infrequency of the task/lack of familiarity with the process, but there is clearly room to improve the ease of the registration process.

-Half of registrants would prefer a cheaper, quicker, less complicated experience when purchasing a domain name.
-There is also a notable desire to make the process of registering in multiple TLDs easier.

-While restrictions are often viewed negatively, consumers seem to suggest that they expect or assume entities are validating registrants.
+While restrictions in legacy gTLDs are often viewed negatively, consumers seem to suggest that they expect or assume entities are validating registrants.
 This suggests that Internet citizens have an expectation that the industry will police itself.
 There are generally high levels of trust that the domain name entities will use due diligence, although somewhat tempered in North America and Europe.

-Trust in the industry is high.
-Low restriction and self-policing may be made acceptable by the fact that the domain registration industry is seen to be at least as credible and trustworthy as other tech-oriented businesses.
+Trust in the industry is high – “Low restriction and self-policing may be made acceptable by the fact that the domain registration industry is seen to be at least as credible and trustworthy as other tech-oriented businesses.”

 Consumer Segment – second report